bl4ck5un/tc-website/content/getstarted.md

 This is the function which will be called by the TC Contract to deliver the response from TC server.
 The specification `TC_CALLBACK_FID` for it should be hardcoded as `bytes4(sha3("response(uint64,uint64,bytes32)"))`.

+The response includes `error` and `respData`.
+If `error = 0`, the application contract request has been successfully processed and the application contract can then safely use `respData`.
+The fee paid by the application contract for the request is consumed by TC.
+If `error = 1`, the application contract request is invalid or cannot be found on the website.
+In this case, similarly, the fee is consumed by TC.
+If `error > 1`, then an error has occured in the Town Crier server.
+In this case, the fee is fully refunded but the transaction cost for requesting by the application contract won't be compensated.

 ## An example contract